In Connecticut, the most commonly used bills of sale are for general items, motor vehicles, boats, and guns.

 A Connecticut bill of sale can be written in plain english.
 There’s no need for legal jargon or archaic terms.
 The important part is to make sure that the bill of sale includes the required elements.
 If you’re a party listed in a Connecticut bill of sale make sure that you have more than one copy of the completed document.

-Yes, a bill of sale is required to register a vehicle in Connecticut.
-However, that’s not the only document that you need to register a vehicle.
+Yes.
+A bill of sale is required for vehicle registration in Connecticut.
+However, that's not the only document that you need to register a vehicle.
 A vehicle must be registered in the state before it can be driven.
-However, if you’ve recently moved to Connecticut, you have 60 days to register their vehicle.
+However, if you've recently moved to Connecticut, you have 60 days to register their vehicle.

 You must present proof that your vehicle passed an emissions test.
 If your vehicle is exempt from emissions testing, you'll need to provide VIN verification.

 Yes.
 According to the Connecticut DMV, a bill of sale is required to register a boat.
 The bill of sale must be signed by the seller and it must include the amount paid.
 For first time registration, you must submit a completed Coast Guard Final Documentation Paper, provide a bill of sale that includes the Hull ID, a completed Vessel Registration Application, and be prepared to pay your sales tax and the registration fee.

 No. Not all guns are not registered in the State of Connecticut.
 However, a Connecticut bill of sale for a gun can provide valuable protection to both the buyer and the seller since it documents the transfer of legal ownership for the weapon.